daithiw44/MAL/readme.markdown

 	var dbManager = new MAL(dbsettings, optionalCallback);

-	*** Obvious 'thing' with 0.1 is optionalCallBack doesn't use the MAL class but rather requires the user to a) get the collection ref and then preform the method.
+	//Obvious 'thing' with 0.1 is optionalCallBack doesn't use the MAL class but rather requires the user to get the collection ref and then preform the method.

 3. Function calls
 --------------------------------